Engee documentation

 Yes

-# Check if operating beyond the range of supplied tabulated data — reporting of data overruns
+# Check if operating beyond the range of supplied tabulated data — a message about going beyond the limits of the provided data

 None | Error